Kiyojute/Bird_Strikes/README.md

   ## Overview ##
-  This project goal is to
+  What you should expect from this project once it's running is for it to run flawlessly with no hiccups, catastrophic crashes or dumpster fire shutdowns.
+Translation: 60% of the time, it works every time.

-  *Data Summary and Sources* - The folowing datasets for this project were downloaded from Kaggle:
+  *Data Summary/Sources* - The folowing datasets for this project were downloaded from Kaggle:

   'bird_strikes.csv'
   https://www.kaggle.com/datasets/ourwit/bird-strikes-in-aviation-aircraft-collisions